Virginia Secession Convention of 1861: Background and composition

 Within the 1860 South, there were sixteen states, those memorialized on the Secessionist banner above the Charleston, South Carolina Secessionist Convention.
-In nine states with secessionist majorities in their legislatures, Abraham Lincoln's name had been kept off the ballot, ensuring his inability to meet the Secessionist standard.

 The Constitutional Unionist candidate was slaveholder John Bell, the former Whig U.S. Senator from Tennessee.
 He won three southern states with 39 Electoral College votes from Virginia, Kentucky, and Tennessee.
 The Unionist Northern Democrat Stephen A. Douglas, a sitting U.S. Senator from Illinois, carried two states.
 He carried only one from the South, Missouri, with 9 Electoral College votes.
 Douglas was the only candidate to campaign in person in both sections of the country.
 He had staked out a position for armed resistance to secession in the campaign's final days at his "Norfolk (Virginia) Doctrine".
 It was repeated on the stump in North Carolina and telegraphed across the country to every major newspaper.

 In the November 1860 South, Union sentiment was a majority in seven states, with over 50% for Bell and Douglas combined.
 They included Missouri at 70.8%, Kentucky at 62.7%, Tennessee at 55.4%, Louisiana at 55.1%, Virginia at 54.3%, Maryland at 51.5%, Georgia at 51.2%, and two others, North Carolina narrowly under at 49.5%, and Arkansas at 46.9%.
 The divided South gave the secessionists pause in Congress.
 Despite an uncovered plot to assassinate Lincoln on his way to Washington, on the appointed day, a joint session of Congress chaired by Vice President John C. Breckinridge, with Southern state delegations present, certified the Electoral College vote choosing Abraham Lincoln.
 Lincoln was duly inaugurated under an armed guard commanded by Virginian General Winfield Scott but without the expected violence.